Aslam97/react-confirm-dialog/README.md

 }
 ```

-## Non-Shadcn UI Usage
+## Configuration for Non-Shadcn UI Users

-If you're not using Shadcn UI, you'll need to set up your Tailwind CSS configuration to work with this component.
+If you're not using Shadcn UI, follow these additional steps:

-1. Update your `tailwind.config.js`:
+### 1. Update your tailwind.config.js

 ```js
 module.exports = {